go up and never stop neon sign

 • User Adoption Rate: Wheeler recommends companies track how quickly and extensively the tool is being used by the team.
 High adoption rates often correlate with perceived usefulness and user-friendliness.

 • Time Savings: Measure the amount of time saved in processes or meetings.
 Tools that effectively reduce time spent on routine tasks can significantly enhance productivity.
-Prior to the rollout, said Wheeler, choose 2-3 of the most important tasks you want to track.
+Prior to the rollout, said Wheeler, choose two or three of the most important tasks you want to track.
 Determine how long it takes to complete.
-After the rollout is complete, do the same and compare."
+After the rollout is complete, do the same and compare.

 • Employee Feedback: Regular surveys or feedback sessions can reveal whether employees find the tool valuable and easy to use, said Zenker.
 Plus, it's also helpful if you're working with an outside vendor, as these tools can often be tweaked or customized to meet specific needs, added Wheeler.